How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 How AI Determines Trust

-Like I said, no matter how polished your strategy is, AI won’t recommend you unless it trusts you.
+As I said, no matter how polished your strategy is, AI won't recommend you unless it trusts you.

 Here's what we know for a fact AI looks at: